odbaruch/notifications-project/README-template.md

 # Frontend Mentor - Notifications page solution

 This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents